 Sex Myth: Having a much-younger lover means mind-blowing sex

-The reality:While some folkx are down for that sweet age gap love — there is no promise that having a younger lover will yield the positive results celebs like Priyanka Chopra Jonas may benefit from.
+The reality:While some folx are down for that sweet age gap love — there is no promise that having a younger lover will yield the positive results celebs like Priyanka Chopra Jonas may benefit from.
 Chemistry can vary from couple to couple — and it has little to do with how long someone has been on the planet.
 In fact, good sex has a lot to do with communicating — bettering both sex and the relationship as a whole.

 Sex Myth: Breakup sex is a terrible idea

-The reality:According to a study in the journal Archives of Sexual Behavior, breakup sex isn’t such a big deal — researchers found that the sexy act post-relationship didn’t actually hinder folkx from moving on from their ex lovers.
+The reality:According to a study in the journal Archives of Sexual Behavior, breakup sex isn’t such a big deal — researchers found that the sexy act post-relationship didn’t actually hinder folx from moving on from their ex lovers.
 The Wayne State University’s study’s lead author suggests that even if you have residual feels for the ex and you hook up — it’ll have zero effect on your ability to move on.